Jchase2/simple-pass-manager/README.md

 * GPG key creation (maybe).
 * Make user input section when removing a line, only remove from that section.
 * Only prompt to overwrite encrypted file when specified, exiting, or opening a new file.
-* Ignore case when searching for a line...